 - Write a 02H to the Control Register to set the Write Enable Latch (WEL).
 This is a volatile operation, so there is no delay after the write.
-(Operation preceded by a start and ended with a stop). - Write a 06H to the Control Register to set both the Register Write Enable Latch (RWEL) and the WEL bit.
+(Operation preceeded by a start and ended with a stop). - Write a 06H to the Control Register to set both the Register Write Enable Latch (RWEL) and the WEL bit.
 This is also a volatile cycle.
 The zeros in the data byte are required.
 (Operation preceded by a start and ended with a stop). - Write a value to the Control Register that has all the control bits set to the desired state.
-This can be represented as Oxys t O1r in binary, where xy are the WD bits, and rst are the BP bits.
-(Operation preceded by a start and ended with a stop).
+This can be represented as 0xys t01r in binary, where xy are the WD bits.
+(Operation preceeded by a start and ended with a stop).
 Since this is a nonvolatile write cycle it will take up to 10ms to complete.
 The RWEL bit is reset by this cycle and the sequence must be repeated to change the nonvolatile bits again.
-If bit 2 is set to '1' in this third step (Oxys t11r) then the RWEL bit is set, but the WD1, WD0, BP2, BP1 and BP0 bits remain unchanged.
+If bit 2 is set to '1' in this third step (0xys t11r) then the RWEL bit is set, but the BP2, BP1, BP0, WD1 and WD0 bits remain unchanged.
 Writing a second byte to the control register is not allowed.
-Doing so aborts the write operation and returns a NACK. - A read operation occurring between any of the previous operations will not interrupt the register write operation.
+Doing so aborts the write operation and returns a NACK. - A read operation occurring between any of the previous operations will not interrupt the register write oper-

-The RWEL bit cannot be reset without writing to the nonvolatile control bits in the control register, power cycling the device or attempting a write to a write protected block.
+- The RWEL bit cannot be reset without writing to the nonvolatile control bits in the control register, power cycling the device or attempting a write to a write protected block.